sean-roberts/perspective-extension/README.md

 - [ ] Firefox add-on

+### Feedback, comments, bugs...

+If you have feedback on this extension, please create an issue on this repository or in the chrome store listing.
+All types of feedback are welcome.

 ### Disagree with a feedback result?

 As the Perspective team puts it:
 >"It’s still early days and we will get a lot of things wrong."

-So, for now you can not submit feedback from the extension.
+The API allows for feedback on scores to be submitted but this is not built into the extension.
 This is in the pipeline, though!